Tom Cora: Solo work

 In addition to performing with other bands and musicians, Cora began a solo concert career in 1986.
 The prospect of managing a concert-length performance single-handedly was a challenge with risks, but he learned to balance risk with intention and the results were solo performances across North America, Europe and Japan.
 Two live albums from some of these performances were released in 1987 and 1991.

 While in The Netherlands, Cora spent two months at STEIM, the electro-acoustic research centre in Amsterdam, where he tailored a live sampling and triggering system to be played with his feet.
 He unveiled the system in a 25 concert solo tour in 1992.
-Unfortunately, the unique tailor-made instrument constructed at STEIM was later lost, forgotten on a train while touring Switzerland.
+Unfortunately, the unique tailor-made instrument constructed at STEIM was later lost, forgotten on a train from Neuchâtel to La Chaux-de-Fonds while touring Switzerland.

 Besides performing, Cora composed music for the National Film Board of Canada, choreographer Donna Uchizono (for which he received a New York Dance and Performance Award in 1990), and a solo cello film score for Dziga Vertov's, Man with the Movie Camera, commissioned by the American Museum of the Moving Image.
 In 1994 Cora was awarded a Meet the Composer Commissioning Grant to compose an ensemble score for Man with the Movie Camera.
 It was performed at several North American venues and in Europe in 1996.

 Technique

 Tom Cora's cello was prepared, electronically modified and highly amplified.
 He developed the style of playing sawed chords and percussive riffs as if his cello was an electric guitar.
 He banged, scraped and twisted it and did whatever else was necessary to produce the sounds he wanted.

 Cora explored non-idiomatic improvising and studied Turkish and Eastern European folk music.
 The influence of this folk music is evident in much of his work.
 Skeleton Crew once devoted an entire concert to playing only Eastern European folk tunes.

-On stage, his presence was striking.
+On the stage, his presence was striking.
 Ed Baxter noted in his biography of Tom Cora: